anish833/picoCTF/General Skills/Bases/Readme.md

 What does this bDNhcm5fdGgzX3IwcDM1 mean?
 I think it has something to do with bases.
 ```

-It is a base64 strings.
+It is a base64 string.
 You can tell this by seeing the mixed alphabets of lowercase and uppercase.
 I used my terminal for decrypting this, the command is
 ```
 echo bDNhcm5fdGgzX3IwcDM1 | base64 -d
 ```